Aeroluna/LunaCoopMod/README.md

 - Added turret tracking to Colossi (Affects Karax and Fenix).

 Copied from Versus.

-- Fixed a bug where Carriers would not show how many Interceptors they have under their healthbar (Affects Karax and Fenix).

-Fun fact: This bug has existed since Fenix was released.
-This bug was caused by the ability for Carriers to morph into Clolarion, though I genuinely don't understand why it happens or why it affects Karax's Carriers.

-- Changed Void Rays to "look" at their targets.

-thanks Enoki.

 - Increased the arc of Phoenix Graviton Beam from 0 to 360 for commanders.
 - Increased Lurker attack spine animation speed by 75%.